MAKE & TAKE @ MOIFAAugust 7, 2022

-Join us for art in the atrium on Sunday arfternoons with DIY art projects, all-ages coloring sheets, and self-guided treasure hunts.
+Join us for art in the atrium on Sunday with art projects, coloring sheets, and self-guided treasure hunts.
 Add to your explorations at MOIFA with fun collection-inspired bilingual art kits, facilitated by our fantastic MOIFA docents.
-February will be a ’Tree of Life/ Arbol de Vida’ make and take, and gallery treasure hunts for the whole family.

 About the Museum of International Folk Art: http://www.internationalfolkart.org